fsnader/rice-gpt/README.md

 It will generate a file called `files/fizzBuzz.js` with the actual function

-## TDD Wizard ##
+## Free style ##

 ```bash
 rice-gpt freestyle extractHtmlHeaders.js
 ```

-The wizard will ask for your prompt and will generate the output on `extractHtmlHeaders.js`
+The cli will ask for your prompt and will generate the output on `extractHtmlHeaders.js`

 ```bash
 Insert your prompt: